postechsv/maude-se/tests/README.md

 The specification can be found in the folder `tests`.
 It includes the following files:

 - _pta-base_: Sorts for defining locations, states and constrained terms.
+- _meta-pta_: Reachability procedures with folding.
+- _coffee.maude_: Example of the coffee machine using the command smt-search.